Mistralys/application-utils/README.md

 * [StringBuilder][]: Easily concatenate strings, with formatting helpers, in a chainable interface.
 * SVNHelper: working with a local SVN repository.
 Update, commit, etc.
 * Traits: Plug-in traits for common tasks, with matching interfaces.
-    - Classable: For elements that can have classes, like HTML elements.
+    - [Classable][]: For elements that can have classes, like HTML elements.
     - Optionable: For elements which allow setting options, with strong typing.
 * Transliteration: Simple transliteration to ASCII for any names.
 * [URLInfo][]: An object oriented parse_url with fixes for a number of pitfalls.